aradhyabob/Digital-Real-Estate-Ownership-Platform/ReadMe.md

 # About

-The Land Registration System Using Blockchain is a decentralized application (DApp) built on the Ethereum blockchain.
+The Digital Real Estate Ownership Platform is a decentralized application (DApp) built on the Ethereum blockchain.
 It aims to revolutionize the traditional land registration process by leveraging blockchain technology.

 ### Drawbacks of the traditional system